ARMmbed/mbed-flasher/README.md

 mbed-flasher is a simple Python-based tool for flashing single or multiple boards.
 It provides a simple Command Line Interface and Python API for flashing.

-The purpose is to provide a clean and simple library that is easy to integrate to other tools and it can be easily developed further to support flashing in mbed OS and other platforms.
+The purpose is to provide a clean and simple library that is easy to integrate to other tools.
+It can be easily developed further to support flashing in mbed OS and other platforms.
 Developers can also use it as a standalone tool for flashing their development boards.